manwar/python-guide/unit-testing.md

     --ignore : specfiy the directory path to ignore when discovery tests
     --maxfail: specify the maximum fails before the test stops

 Let's do some test run.
-For that we created 3 modules as below
+For that we created 3 modules as below:

 ## test_file_1.py